 Jonathan Schenke has been working with sound since 2001, and a fan of it since he can remember.
-He currently live in Brooklyn, NY.
+He currently lives in Brooklyn, NY.
 If you would like to talk about sound, please get in touch:

 jonathan [dot] schenke [at] gmail [dot] com

-Jonathan has also worked on films (shown and awarded at Sundance, South By Southwest, AFI Fest, and other festivals), television shows (on IFC and Comedy Central), commercials (for Cole Haan, FILA, Intel, TiVo, et al), software (Eventide’s ‘Fission’ and ‘TVerb’), video games, and installations.
+Jonathan has also worked on films (shown and awarded at Sundance, South By Southwest, AFI Fest, and other festivals), television shows (on IFC and Comedy Central), commercials (for Cole Haan, FILA, Intel, TiVo, et al), software (Eventide’s ‘Physion’ and ‘TVerb’), video games, and installations.

 The New Yorker called Jonathan “a go-to producer for Brooklyn’s indie-rock elite” and Brooklyn Magazine named him a “Producer You Didn’t Even Know You Know (But Trust Us You Do)“.
 His work has been featured on National Public Radio, The New York Times, The New Yorker, Pitchfork, and Rolling Stone, and he has been interviewed by The New York Times, Tape Op, Delicious Audio, Red Bull Music Academy, Interview Magazine and Stonehall Sessions.